 A team from Solar Outdoors completed the section of the North Country Trail from the Old US 131 Campground to the trail town of Kalkaska over the 4th of July weekend.

-There are some decent hills in this section, but for the most part it is relatively flat.
-We found the trail very well maintained and well marked with blue blazes.
+There are some decent hills in this section, but for the most part, it is relatively flat.
+We found the trail very well maintained and well-marked with blue blazes.
 The trail appears to have been rerouted in places recently, which caused us some confusion especially right after we stayed at Guernsey Lake Campground.
-This was caused more by me looking at the Gaia App (which is not up to date) then by the maps I used from northcountrytrail.org.
+This was caused more by me looking at the Gaia App (which is not up to date) than by the maps I used from northcountrytrail.org.

 There are opportunities here for backcountry camping, with some very amazing locations.
 I was surprised to find large sections of the trail bordering private land.
 This section of the trail could probably be done with only backcountry camping, but you would have to be flexible on the miles per day.

-Bugs are obviously dependent on the season, but for early July we saw only a few biting flies, mosquitoes and only one tick (that did not make it passed my permethrin barrier).
+Bugs are obviously dependent on the season, but for early July we saw only a few biting flies, mosquitoes, and only one tick (that did not make it past my permethrin barrier).

 4th of July